apetkau/core-phylogenomics/README.md

 ### Alternative Commands ###

-Alternatively, in addition to the above files, if you have a set of assembled contigs from isolates, __fasta_contigs/*.fasta__, that you wish to include in the analysis, you can run the pipeline with:

-	snp_phylogenomics_control --mode mapping --input-dir fastq_reads/ --output pipeline_out --reference reference.fasta

 In addition, if you have a pre-defined set of positions on the reference genome you wish to exclude (repetitive regions, etc) in a tab-separated values file format (see detailed documentation below for a description of the file format) you can run the pipeline with the command:

 	snp_phylogenomics_control --mode mapping --input-dir fastq_reads/ --invalid-pos bad_positions.tsv --output pipeline_out --reference reference.fasta